-Joyce Appleby has taught early American history at UCLA since 1981, having begun her career as a historian at San Diego State University in 1967.
-Writing on seventeenth- and eighteenth-century England and France in addition to early America, she has had an abiding interest in how changing economic systems prompted new ways of thinking about human nature and social action.
+Joyce Appleby (April 9, 1929–December 23, 2016) taught early American history at UCLA beginning in 1981, having begun her career as a historian at San Diego State University in 1967.
+Writing on 17th- and 18th-century England and France in addition to early America, she had an abiding interest in how changing economic systems prompted new ways of thinking about human nature and social action.

 Materialism and morality in the American past: themes and sources, 1600-1860.
 Compiled by Joyce O. Appleby.
 Reading, Mass., Addison-Wesley Pub.
 Co., 1974.